 BSCP02/4.4: Confirmation of Installation of Metering Equipment (including Extension or Modification of Metering System)

-Form 4.4 is the official certificate provided by the MOA, on behalf of the Registrant, that the Metering System has been installed and commissioned in accordance with the Meter Technical Details forwarded to the CDCA.
+[101-B]Form 4.4 is the official certificate provided by the CVA MOA, on behalf of the Registrant, that the CVA Metering System has been installed and commissioned in accordance with the Meter Technical Details forwarded to the CDCA.

 BSCP02/4.5: Risk Assessment

-Form 4.5 should be used by the MOA to identify the proposed work to be carried out, the component parts of the Metering System involved, the potential risks and impact of that work on data quality, and the controls employed to mitigate against those risks.
+[101-B]Form 4.5 should be used by the CVA MOA to identify the proposed work to be carried out, the component parts of the CVA Metering System involved, the potential risks and impact of that work on data quality, and the controls employed to mitigate against those risks.

-BSCP02/4.1 - Confirmation of Discussion / Testing Requirements with CDCA
+[101-B]BSCP02/4.1 - Confirmation of Discussion / Testing Requirements with CDCA